-Antonio Chili Stand at the 1893 Chicago World's Fair.
+Antonio Chilli Stand at the 1893 Chicago World's Fair.

-It was in 1902 that William Gebhardt, a German Immigrant in New Braunfels, Texas, created a "chili powder"
+It was in 1902 that William Gebhardt, a German Immigrant in New Braunfels, Texas, created a "Chilli powder"

-which helped popularize chili throughout the Southwest.
+which helped popularize Chilli throughout the Southwest.
 His brand is

 still one of the most popular, and specified in many recipes.

-Mexico, chili is often more of a stew with chile peppers and vegetables,
+Mexico, Chilli is often more of a stew with chile peppers and vegetables,

 with or without meat.
-In California, chili is usually a mixture of
+In California, Chilli is usually a mixture of

 ground beef and beans, different from any other Southwestern versions.

-Cincinnati chili was created in 1922 by a Macedonian immigrant, Athanas
+Cincinnati Chilli was created in 1922 by a Macedonian immigrant, Athanas

 Kiradjieff.
 Kiradjieff settled in Cincinnati and opened a hot dog stand

-called the Empress, where he created a chili with Middle Eastern spices
+called the Empress, where he created a Chilli with Middle Eastern spices

 which could be served a variety of ways.
 His "five-way" was a concoction

-of a mound of spaghetti topped with chili, then with chopped onions,
+of a mound of spaghetti topped with Chilli, then with chopped onions,

 then red kidney beans, then shredded yellow cheese, and served with